What is like?

-Massey boasts the best, the biggest and the longest-serving (since 1976) four-year Bachelor of Social Work (BSW) degree in the country.
-And our highly sought-after, internationally recognized degree guarantees you a lifelong career that can take you across the country and around the world to countries such as Canada, Australia, Fiji, Papua New Guinea, Hong Kong and the United States.
+Massey is the longest-serving (since 1976) four-year Bachelor of Social Work (BSW) degree in New Zealand.
+Our highly sought-after, internationally recognised degree will offer you a lifelong career that can take you across the country and around the world to countries such as the United Kingdom, Ireland, Canada, Australia, Fiji, Papua New Guinea, Hong Kong and the United States.
 Just to name a few.

 Eight more compelling reasons to study social work at Massey

-- Your degree is recognized by the NZ Social Work Registration Board, so you can immediately apply for provisional registration
+- Your degree is recognised by the NZ Social Work Registration Board, so you can immediately apply for provisional registration.

-- Social work is a growth industry - with 4,000 registered social workers in NZ, the government needs more
+- Social work is a growth industry - with about 7000 registered social workers in NZ, the government needs more.

-- Whether you choose to study with us by the distance from halfway around the world or face-to-face on campus, you will benefit from the widest range of university courses in social work and social policy in New Zealand.
+- Whether you choose to study with us by the distance from halfway around the world or face-to-face on campus, you will benefit from our wide range of university courses in social work and social policy in New Zealand.

-- We combine both theory and practice (including the only university course on Maori development), taught by highly qualified staff - all experts in their fields and passionate about their profession.
+- We combine both theory and practice taught by highly qualified staff – all experts in their fields and passionate about their profession.